 In each fit-window you can specify up to 5 references that will be fitted.
 To include a reference-file press the ‘Insert Reference’ – button, to remove a reference-file press the ‘Remove Reference’ – button.
 To inspect and/or change the properties and options for a reference-file press the ‘Properties’ – button, this will bring up the ‘Reference Properties’ – dialog in which you can modify the reference-file.

 All the fit windows that are currently configured are shown in the list of fit-windows to the left.
-Right clicking in this list will bring up a context-menu from which you can choose to insert one more window (in version 0.90 you can include up to nine fit windows).
+Right clicking in this list will bring up a context-menu from which you can choose to insert one more window.

 By clicking ‘Insert window’ in the context menu a new fit-window will appear in the list and you will be asked for a name for this new fit-window.